DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-29 2D Artist Meeting Notes.md

-# UI Elements that Need to be
+# UI Elements that Need to be Updated

 ### Reticle
 The reticle works a lot like the reticle in Kingdom Hearts.
 The player has two targeting modes: